open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

-Once you've designed your escape room, built all your puzzles and props, set up everything in your rooms, and tested to make sure everything works, you are to play the game.
+Once you've designed your escape room, built all your puzzles and props, set up everything in your rooms, and tested to make sure everything works, you are ready to play the game.
 The game operates with a proctor (that's you, the designer of the game) and some number of players.
 1-4 players at a time usually works best.

 The proctor starts the game by going over the instructions of the game.
 These establish the ground rules.
 This will include some basic escape room